-Way back when, we obtained bacteria likely from foods buried in the ground for preservation.
+Way back when, we obtained bacteria likely from .
 The ancient diet, devoid of sterility and refrigeration, gave us good bacteria on a regular basis, says Christianson.

 Today, however, we live in a world with processed foods and preservatives that eat away at our gut.
 And then there is the overuse of antibiotics.
 No round discriminates between good or bad bacteria.
 They all die.
 As a result we grow resistant while compromising our immunity and gut.

 There are many other factors that negatively impact the optimal flora in our ecosystem, such as diet (fatty foods, sugar, high inflammatory foods,; stress, medications (antibiotics, contraceptives), and environmental toxins.